 Figgins.
 Figgins, Figgins, Figgins.
 How dare you taunt us with visions of competency.
 After getting off to a roaring start, Figgins has all but fizzled out.
 If you haven’t been paying attention, his slash line has dropped down to a .206/ .286/ .309 and a robust .595 OPS.
 Absolutely incredible.
 Supposedly on a “short leash”, Seattle may just decide they are done and cut ties with Figgins when Carp returns.
 It’s not as though Figgins has been up and down either.
 It’s quite clear he has been on a down hill slide since the series in Oakland.
 If the concern this year is building for the future, it’s time to let go of Figgins.
 Even if that means getting absolutely nothing in return.
 Cutting Figgins isn’t as probable as some other scenarios, but it is beginning to look like the most favorable.

 Technically, Seager and Kawasaki are also at risk of demotion, but I don’t see either of them getting demoted for Carp’s sake.
 This team’s look is going to change when Carp returns.
 If the team demotes Saunders, you would see the majority of Carp in LF, while Wells would take over in center.
 With a Wells demotion, Saunders will remain in CF. If Jaso receives the cut, Carp could receive some split time at DH and LF, with Montero receiving more time behind the plate.
 Liddi and Figgins won’t change the outlook for Carp as much who still figures to spend most of his time in LF.
 If Figgins remains on the team when Carp returns, however, Seager is likely to spend a bit more time on the bench.

 Either way, I am very much looking forward to Carp’s return.
 The move that helps the most is cutting Figgins, however, the move that is easiest for the team is Liddi.
 This should be fun.

-Topics: Mike Carp
+Tags: Mike Carp